 - Extinction of species – most recently such Pinta Giant Tortoise, Yangtze River Dolphin, Western Black Rhinoceros, and Ivory Billed Woodpecker with more than 42,100 species facing extinction.

 - Habitats of many species such as Asiatic lions, African Cheetahs, tigers, etc. have come to only a few restricted places.
 For example, Asiatic Lions are only found in Gir National Park.

 - Increasing the number of conservation areas around the world to protect the loss of biodiversity.

-- Natural causes: Like floods, landslides, earthquakes, volcanic eruptions other natural disasters also cause loss of biodiversity.
+- Natural causes: Floods, landslides, earthquakes, volcanic eruptions other natural disasters also cause loss of biodiversity.

-- Habitat loss and fragmentation – is the main factor causing the extinction of animals and plants.
+- Habitat loss and fragmentation – are the main factors causing the extinction of animals and plants.
 Natural forests are cut down to provide room for businesses, farms, dams, homes, recreational activities, etc. Tropical rainforests are the most shocking examples of habitat loss.